Greece says bailout package to be 85 billion euros over three years

 The package had been expected to be worth up to 86 billion euros but there had been no confirmation of its size and whether the funding bill had crept up as Greece returned to recession.

-The official, who spoke on condition of anonymity, also said Greek banks would get 10 billion euros in recapitalisation funds "immediately" and would be recapitalised by the end of the year.
+The official, who spoke on condition of anonymity, also said Greek banks would get 10 billion euros in recapitalization funds "immediately" and would be recapitalized by the end of the year.

 The government did not accept a proposal by its creditors to have distressed funds buy bad loans, the official added.